ukon1990/wow-auction-helper/api/src/lambda.md

 ## AWS CloudWatch events
 The events that I have set for this application goes as follows:
-* Auto check for new auctions every 1 minute (updateAllHouses)
+* [Once per minute] Check if there is any new auction data available (updateAllHouses)
+* [Every time a status file is requested] Update when an auction house was last requested (updateLastRequested)
+* [Once per minute] Check if there are any history data queries to perform (WAHInsertStatisticsData)
+* [Once per minute] Update trend data (auctionsUpdateRealmTrends)
-* Check if there are any realms that have not been requested the past 14 days (deactivateInactiveHouses)
+* [Once per 3 hour] Check if there are any missing items, and import them into the database (findMissingItemsAndImport)
+* [0,5,10,15,20,25,30,35,40,45,50,55 * * * ? *] Delete old hourly historical data (deleteOldPriceForRealm)
+  * Input: {"olderThan": 15, "period": "DAY", "table": "itemPriceHistoryPerHour"}
+* [30-59 10-23 1 * ? *] Delete old daily historical data (deleteOldPriceForRealm)
+  * Input:  {"olderThan": 4, "period": "MONTH", "table": "itemPriceHistoryPerDay"}
-* Fetch TSM api data per realm for 1 per hour (updateTSMDumpData).
+* [Once per hour] Fetch TSM api data per realm for 1 per hour (updateTSMDumpData).
+(Not used atm, since TSM public API is disabled)
 A TSM key can only fetch 25 times per 24 hour period.
 When you set up the event:
     1. set it to "Schedule"